huangli712/ACTest/docs/src/man/install.md

     julia> Pkg.add("https://github.com/huangli712/ACTest")
 ```

 If this method fails due to an unstable network connection, an offline method should be adopted.
 First of all, please download the compressed package for the ACTest toolkit from github.
-Usually it is called \texttt{actest.tar.gz} or \texttt{actest.zip}.
-Second, please copy it to your favorite directory (such as \texttt{/home/your\_home}), and then enter the following command in the terminal to decompress it:
+Usually it is called **actest.tar.gz** or **actest.zip**.
+Second, please copy it to your favorite directory (such as **/home/your\_home**), and then enter the following command in the terminal to decompress it:

 ```shell
     $ tar xvfz actest.tar.gz